We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As well as potentially helping with sleep apnea, the elevation may help reduce snoring and acid reflux.

 Although people with sleep apnea may benefit from using an appropriate pillow, there are other remedies.
-The National Institute of Neurological Disorders and Stroke (NINDS) suggest:
+The

 Weight loss: According to the American Journal of Respiratory and Critical Care Medicine, weight loss interventions may improve sleep apnea severity.